ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 Total time: 2 hours

 * 60 minutes - pre-session: overview of branching and merging with git
-* 20 minutes - explain: recap learning
+* 20 minutes - explain: recap learning and introduce Source Tree
 * 30 minutes - explore: create and use a repo on GitHub
-* 10 minutes - elaborate: review trouble spots
+* 10 minutes - elaborate: regroup and review

 ## Pre-session (60 minutes)